Enbridge to sell stake in Noverco for $1.14 billion

-(Reuters) -Canadian pipeline operator Enbridge Inc said on Monday it has agreed to sell its minority stake in Noverco Inc to Trencap LP for $1.14 billion in cash.
+Canadian pipeline operator Enbridge Inc (ENB.TO) said on Monday it has agreed to sell its minority stake in Noverco Inc to Trencap LP for $1.14 billion in cash.

 Noverco indirectly owns Énergir LP, a distributor of natural gas.